james-sciortino/ise-teams-bot/ise-readme.md

 * Issue a Change of Authorization to an endpoint to force disconnect and reconnect (effectively forcing it to reauthenticate).
 * The Port Bounce coa shuts down the switch port and then performs a no shutdown to renable it. this causes a link state to change, which simulates unplugigng and plugigng in of the network cable.
 * The benefit of this type of CoA is that many devices try to renew their DHCP-assigned IP addresses when the link state changes.
-* this can be useful for headless devices and Iot endpoints.
+* This is most useful for headless devices and IoT endpoints!
 #### Purpose
 * Target an endpoint for reauthentication to ISE in order to apply a new auth-z policy, or assign a new logical identity group.
 * In some cases, CoA may be needed to ensure that an ANC policy is applied.
 #### Headers
 * Content-Type: application/xml
 * Accept: application/xml
-* Authorization: Basic ("CLI Credentials")
+* Authorization: Basic *("CLI Credentials")*
 #### HTTP Method
 * GET
 #### Reauth Type